 The Cannabis Real Estate Investment Trusts (REITs) industry has been witnessing tremendous growth in the past few years.
-With the legalisation of marijuana in over 30 states for its recreational and pharmaceutical usage, institutional and individual investors are now eyeing the flourishing Cannabis REIT sector.
-Investors invested billions of dollars in the Cannabis REITs over the past few years.
+With the legalization of marijuana in over 30 states for its recreational and pharmaceutical usage, institutional and individual investors are now eyeing the flourishing Cannabis REIT sector.
+Investors invested billions of dollars in Cannabis REITs over the past few years.
 As a result, Cannabis REITs became the best-performing property sector for the second year in a row in 2020.

-The industry holds a collosal potential for growth and fantastic yields on invested capital.
+The industry holds colossal potential for growth and fantastic yields on invested capital.
 This makes the relatively new industry an attractive one for investors.
 According to Leafly, an online marijuana marketplace, legal U.S. cannabis sales for medicinal and recreational purposes increased by 71% in 2020.
 This amounts to a total of $18.3 billion.

 Just as more states begin to legalize the adult use of marijuana, New Frontier Data reports, overall sales in the legal marijuana industry will triple from $10.3 billion of sales in 2018 to $30 billion by 2025.

 In this article, we discuss how investors can utilize the investment vehicle of REITs to unlock profits.